anki-code/xonsh-cheatsheet/README.md

 ```

 Note!
-In some cases to get output you need to convert object to string or invoke `.end()` manually or use the `.out`:
+In some cases, to get the output you need to convert an object to a string or invoke `.end()` manually or use the `.out`:

 ```xsh
 r = !(ls /)